memcmp(3) — Linux manual page

 attributes(7).

-│Interface Attribute Value │
+│ Interface Attribute Value │

-│memcmp() │ Thread safety │ MT-Safe │
+│ memcmp() │ Thread safety │ MT-Safe │

-POSIX.1-2001, POSIX.1-2008, C89, C99, SVr4, 4.3BSD.
+POSIX.1-2001, C89, SVr4, 4.3BSD.

-NOTES top
+CAVEATS top

-provide such a function (e.g., NetBSD's consttime_memequal()),
+function (e.g., NetBSD's consttime_memequal()), but no such

-necessary to implement such a function oneself.
+implement such a function yourself.

 SEE ALSO top

-bcmp(3), bstring(3), strcasecmp(3), strcmp(3), strcoll(3),
+bstring(3), strcasecmp(3), strcmp(3), strcoll(3), strncasecmp(3),

-strncasecmp(3), strncmp(3), wmemcmp(3)
+strncmp(3), wmemcmp(3)

 COLOPHON top

-This page is part of release 5.13 of the Linux man-pages project.
+This page is part of the man-pages (Linux kernel and C library

-and the latest version of this page, can be found at
+the project can be found at

-Pages that refer to this page: bcmp(3)bstring(3)strcasecmp(3)strcmp(3)strcoll(3)strxfrm(3)wmemcmp(3)signal-safety(7)system_data_types(7)
+Pages that refer to this page: bcmp(3)bstring(3)size_t(3type)strcasecmp(3)strcmp(3)strcoll(3)strxfrm(3)void(3type)wmemcmp(3)signal-safety(7)